wazuh/wazuh-documentation/source/installation-guide/basic/all-in-one-deployment/unattended-installation.rst

 This section will explain how to install Wazuh on a single host by using a script that will automatically detect whether the operating system uses ``rpm`` or ``deb`` packages.
 The script will perform a health-check verifying that the available system resources meet the minimal requirements.
 For more information, please visit the :ref:`requirements <basic_all_in_one_requirements>` section.

-The script will install Java Development Kit and other packages including ``unzip`` and ``libcap`` required by Open Distro for Elasticsearch.
+The script will install Java Development Kit and other packages including ``unzip`` and ``libcap`` required by Elasticsearch.
 Besides, the `Search Guard offline TLS tool <https://docs.search-guard.com/latest/offline-tls-tool>`_ will be used to generate the certificates for protecting data in the Elastic Stack.

 Installing Wazuh
 ----------------